 Everyone has fears, but some affect their mental health more than others.
 Are you afraid of being in or around large bodies of dark water?
-Does this fear of deep ocean and other vast, deep bodies of water prevent you from swimming or enjoying being even near the water?
+Does this fear of the deep ocean and other vast, deep bodies of water prevent you from swimming or enjoying being even near the water?
 Phobia about deep water, known as thalassophobia, can have a negative impact on your quality of life.

 The thalassophobia definition is pretty straightforward — it’s defined as the persistent fear of vast, deep, and often dark bodies of water that feel dangerous.
 Specifically, thalassophobia describes a person’s fear of the great unknown in the water right below their feet.